charakterziffer/cursor-toolbox/README.md

 ### *2.4 (optional) Recreating Your Cursor Theme for Windows and Mac*

+If somebody knows how to do that for Mac, please let me know.

-Keefer Rourke gave me a hint how to convert PNG images to Windows cursors.
+**For Windows:** Keefer Rourke gave me a hint how to convert PNG images to Windows cursors.
 For his capitaine theme he used the free Windows software [Real World Cursor Editor](http://www.rw-designer.com/cursor-maker).
 A fair warning: Using that Editor is in no way as fast and easy as combining the PNGs with a simple shell command.

 Furthermore the Windows theme seem to can contain only a subset of the cursors, namely: left_ptr, help, pointing_hand, text, crosshair, not-allowed, pencil, move, up-arrow, ns-resize, ew-resize, nesw-resize, nwse-resize, progress and wait.
 In all other cases unfortunately the default cursors are displayed (e. g. zoom, grab, alias, col-resize).